jmichault/ipcam-100-dok/en/imp_isp-programigo_gvidilo.md

     return -1;
   }
 ```
-* Step 3: Activate the sensor, it will start producing images.
+* Step 3: Activate the sensor, it will begin to produce images.